Opal

 disease

-One theory suggests that in 1829 Sir Walter Scott published Anne of Gerstein.
-One
+In 1829 Sir Walter Scott published Anne of Gerstein.

 her mood.
 Holy Water was sprinkled on the stone, and she fainted